gunjan01/geeks-for-geeks/README.md

-# leetcode
+# geeks-for-geeks
-This contains worked solutions from leetcode !
+This contains worked solutions from geeks-for-geeks !